 In contrast, creating green economic opportunities continued to be an important bottleneck to green growth transition in all regions.
 The trend in this dimension showed not only the lowest score but also almost no improvement from 2010 to 2020, except for Asia.
 A positive trend to note is that across all regions, social inclusion scores have risen systematically over the past 10 years.
 This is especially true in regions with many developing countries like Asia and Africa.
+The increase in social inclusion scores can largely be that both the United States and Canada experienced an increase in score of only 1% from 2010 to 2020 (Table 2), while the Americas increased on the average by 2% from 55.62 in 2010 to 56.95 in Figure 13).
+In comparison, Oceania showed an increase of 5%.
+Finally, Africa remains as the region with the lowest scores over time, but Asia's score is not significantly higher.
+African countries have scores mostly distributed in the middle range (40-60), while Asian countries have scores from low to high range (35-65).
+There are still improvements in performance for these countries, particularly for the social inclusion dimension in Africa and efficient and sustainable resource use dimension in Asia, as discussed below.

-The increase in social inclusion scores can largely be attributed to the wide-ranging efforts at poverty reduction including the inflow of foreign aid, government welfare programs, and efforts by international organizations including the UN (Ravallion, 2020).
+attributed to the wide-ranging efforts at poverty reduction including the inflow of foreign aid, government welfare programs, and efforts by international organizations including the UN (Ravallion, 2020).